google/blockly-samples/plugins/workspace-minimap/README.md

 ```

 ### Unpositioned Minimap
-A raw minimap is an embedded component in the primary workspace that lays on top of the workspace.
+A raw minimap is an object whose size and position is configured using css.

 ```js
 import * as Blockly from 'blockly';